-Solution: Water your garden first thing in the morning or last thing at night to retain the moisture and protect your plants.
+Solution: Water your garden first thing in the morning or last thing at night.

 When you’re excited to go on holiday, it can be easy to run out of time and forget to prepare your garden and house plants!

-Solution: Make sure your garden will look spectacular to welcome you home by ensuring you’ve done things like kept on top of weeding, pruned your bushes and arranged for an irrigation system, or a neighbour to come round and water.
+Solution: Make sure your garden will look spectacular to welcome you home by keeping on top of weeding, pruning your bushes and arranging for a neighbour to come round and water.
 A great tip to help your house plants survive is to pop them in a bath and sit them on a very wet towel, this will help to keep your plants watered without drowning them.

 September through to November is prime planting time for spring-flowering bulbs, but all too often people plant them incorrectly and they rot and die.

 Solution: Prevent your bulbs from rotting by ensuring that the base of the bulb touches the base of the soil, any gaps underneath the bulb will gather water.
 Pots need to have proper drainage at the bottom too.
 To achieve this as you plant each bulb ‘push & twist’ so that the bulb makes contact with the base of the hole in the soil.